hepplerj/midwest-map-population/DATA.md

 ## Summary

-The data contained in this repository was prepared by Jason A. Heppler to explore population and demographic change in the American Midwest between 1790 and 2010.
+The data contained in this repository was prepared by Jason A. Heppler to explore population and demographic change in the American Midwest between 1810 and 2010.

 ## Type, Format, Extent

-The data is stored as `csv`.
-The `midwest-cities` file is 1.3 MB in size, the `midwest-census` file is 895.6 KB in size.
+The project strives to use widely-used and sharable data formats, where possible.
+Most of the data is stored as `csv` files: `midwest-cities` is 1.3 MB in size, `midwest-census` is 895.6 KB in size.
+Several shapefiles were also generated for use with Leaflet.

 ## Filenaming Conventions

-The data files are prepended with `midwest-` to indicate that they are subset of larger data files.
+The `csv` data files are prepended with `midwest-` to indicate that they are subset of larger data files (in this case, the CESTA city data and NHGIS data tables).

 ## Modifications